-The pavement performance database was designed to store the majority of the data collected by the LTPP program for easy and convenient dissemination and use.
-The pavement performance database is a relational database originally implemented in Oracle[®] 5 format.
-As of this writing, the production database is implemented in Oracle 9i.
-To harness the power of relational databases to manipulate large amounts of data at a reasonable cost, most users prefer to obtain data from the production database in an alternate database format.
+The pavement performance database (PPDB) was designed to store the majority of the data collected by the LTPP program for easy and convenient dissemination and use.
+The pavement performance database is a relational database originally implemented in Oracle [®] 5 format.
+As of this writing, the production database is implemented in Oracle 11.
+To harness the power of relational databases to manipulate large amounts of data at a reasonable cost most users prefer to obtain data from the production database in an alternate database format.
 (See chapter 14 for data request procedures.)
-Currently, the LTPP program is using Microsoft[®] Access[®] 2000 as a standard format for data releases.
+Currently, the LTPP program is using Microsoft[®] Access 2000 as a standard format for data releases.
+Microsoft Access 2000 is compatible with Microsoft[®] Access 2003.
 This may change in the future.
-International data users, who do not have access to the English-language version of Microsoft Access 2000, may wish to request customized extractions in other formats.1
+International data users, who do not have access to the Englishlanguage version of Microsoft[®] Access 2000, may wish to request customized extractions in other formats.
+1

 The overall structure of the database is based on the LTPP data collection and processing flow.
 LTPP data are collected and processed by four regional contractors.
 Each of these contractors is responsible for loading and processing the data for test sections in their region into regional databases.
 Each regional database contains data for the test sections in that region (the breakdown of States and Provinces by region is located in the REGIONS table of the database).
-Data from the regional databases are uploaded to the national database for consolidation and release to the public on a 6-month cycle.
+Data from the regional databases are uploaded to the national database for consolidation and release to the public.

-2.1 RELATIONAL DATABASES AND STRUCTURED QUERY LANGUAGE
+2.3 RELATIONAL DATABASES AND STRUCTURED QUERY LANGUAGE